gronlund/au_ml18/week1/README.md

 We recommend using [Anaconda](https://www.continuum.io/downloads) for an easy way to install Python 3.
 This should include or allow you to install all the Python libraries we use in the course including jupyter.

-You are of course welcome to just install python 3 whichever way you like and for instance you pip to install and manage packages.
+You are of course welcome to just install python 3 whichever way you like and for instance use pip to install and manage packages.

 For developing and testing code we recommend  [Ipython](http://ipython.readthedocs.io/en/stable/)